Rolol0ko/Rolol0ko/README.md

 ### Hi there 👋
 - I’m currently ricing arch
-- How to reach me: Rolol0ko on discord or rolol0koLive@gmail.com
+Rolol0ko on discord or rolol0koLive@gmail.com